 The Transportation Facilities Plan is the city’s 12-year, intermediate-range, transportation planning document.
-It includes high-priority projects from long-range plans (such as the Downtown Transportation Plan Update, the Transit Master Plan and the Ped-Bike Plan) and projects that address emerging needs and opportunities.
-See below for additional background information on the TFP.
+It includes high-priority projects from long-range plans (such as the Downtown Transportation Plan Update, the Transit Master Plan and the Pedestrian-Bicycle Implementation Plan) and projects that address emerging needs and opportunities.

 - 2019-2030 Transportation Facilities Plan (Final, July 2019)

 - Final SEIS (Supplemental Environmental Impact Statement, June 2019)

 - Draft SEIS (Supplemental Environmental Impact Statement, March 2019)

 Previous TFP Resources

 - 2016-2027 Transportation Facilities Plan (Dec.
 2015)

 - 2013-2024 TFP Addendum to Final EIS (Oct.
 2015)

 - 2013-2024 TFP Addendum to Final EIS (Aug.
 2013)